Ardell-Moiko/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. *./10-back* - Changes the working directory to the previous one.

+11. *./11-lists* - lists all files in the current directory and the parent of the working directory and the /boot directory in long format.

 12. *./12-file_type* - Prints the type of the file named iamafile.